micdr93/Guerrier-Clothing/README.md

 - Icons that change colour: When interacting with an icon, for example in Wishlist, the heart turns solid to identify an item already in the Wishlist.
 - Improved Django Admin Features: There is scope for improving the Ux/ui with added features such as revenue tracking and sales forecasting.
-- Increased number of products, with various prices to possibly implement a
+- Increased number of products.
+- MailChimp and other integrations

 ## Design